perfsonar/docs/manage_choose.rst

 perfSONAR nodes can be managed in the following ways:
   * a standalone node
-  * part of a centrally managed mesh
+  * part of a centrally managed task template
   * a combination of the both of these methods

 Standalone Node